cmasio/create-a-token/README.md

 GETTING STARTED:
 - Where and how to download your program

-This software (Remix IDE) is available for download from this website.
+This program (Remix IDE) is available for download from this website.
 The Ethereum blockchain allows programmers or developers to create and implement their own smart contracts using the Solidity Integrated Development Environment (IDE).

 CONTRACT CODE: